bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:57 AM CT, May 23</p>
+<p class="updated_time"> Latest data: 04:28 AM CT, May 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 79°, which is 7° **warmer** than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Today's high is 80°, which is 8° **warmer** than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

 - 59°
-- Mostly Cloudy
+- Overcast
-- 87% humidity
+- 88% humidity
-- 4 mph wind
+- 3 mph wind
-- 82% cloud cover
+- 100% cloud cover
-- 25 AQI 🟩
+- 24 AQI 🟩
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>